 Since this time, however, cloud computing has taken major strides.
 It took until around 1999 for cloud computing to be introduced to the masses.
 This is obviously attributed to the commonality of the Internet at this time.

 Salesforce.com was the first service that offered the delivery of applications through one website.
 This directly paved the way for Amazon Web Services to develop a suite that offered cloud technology like storage and artificial intelligence through Amazon Mechanical Turk in 2002.

-The first widely accessible cloud computing technology then came in 2006, again with Amazon offering Elastic Compute Cloud, or EC2.
-This was the first widespread commercial cloud computing service and it provided the opportunity for small business to rent computers for computer applications.
+The first widely accessible cloud computing technology then came in 2006, again with Amazon offering Elastic Compute Cloud or EC2.
+This was the first widespread commercial cloud computing service and it provided the opportunity for small businesses to rent computers for computer applications.